llunaplanet/12factor-dojo/README.en.md

 $ make test3
 ```

-Remeber that the objective is for the tests to pass and become green.
+Remember that the objective is for the tests to pass and become green.
 Read the test result and think how you can modify the app in such a way that the test passes.
 In some cases there is more than one solution.

 > You can explore the test environment ( docker-compose files ) in the `test/scenarios` folder, and the tests themselves in the `test/spec` folder

 ### Troubleshooting

-You can use the built in `logs <factor number>` command to check the docker-compose output, sometimes you will see some errors in the test output that are not very friendly/descriptive and it's necesary to dig a little deeper, so this command will help you with that.
+You can use the built in `logs <factor number>` command to check the docker-compose output, sometimes you will see some errors in the test output that are not very friendly/descriptive and it's necessary to dig a little deeper, so this command will help you with that.

 For cleaning the logs, use `clean <factor number>` command